zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 "What about that tea then, eh?" he said, rubbing his hands together.
 "I'd not say no ter summat stronger if yeh've got it, mind."

-His eyes fell on the empty grate with the shriveled chip bags in it and he snorted.
+His eyes fell on the empty ==grate== with the ==shriveled== chip bags in it and he ==snorted==.
 He bent down over the fireplace; they couldn't see what he was doing but when he drew back a second later, there was a roaring fire there.
-It filled the whole damp hut with flickering light and Harry felt the warmth wash over him as though he'd sunk into a hot bath.
+It filled the whole ==damp== hut with flickering light and Harry felt the warmth wash over him as though he'd sunk into a hot bath.

-The giant sat back down on the sofa, which sagged under his weight, and began taking all sorts of things out of the pockets of his coat: a copper kettle, a squashy package of sausages, a poker, a teapot, several chipped mugs, and a bottle of some amber liquid that he took a swig from before starting to make tea.
+The giant sat back down on the sofa, which ==sagged== under his weight, and began taking all sorts of things out of the pockets of his coat: a copper kettle, a squashy package of sausages, a poker, a teapot, several chipped mugs, and a bottle of some amber liquid that he took a swig from before starting to make tea.
 Soon the hut was full of the sound and smell of sizzling sausage.
 Nobody said a thing while the giant was working, but as he slid the first six fat, juicy, slightly burnt